flowscripter/dynamic-cli-framework/README.md

   complex object argument.
 - **Illegal Multiple Values**: The argument does not support multiple values but multiple values have been provided.
-- **Illegal Value**: If the argument defines possible valid values and the value provided is not one of these.
+- **Illegal Value**: If the argument defines possible allowable values and the value provided is not one of these.
 - **Illegal Sparse Array**: If multiple values were specified using array indices and this resulted in empty entries in the array of values.
 - **Unknown Property**: If the value provided is for a property which is not